Zmyslny/laravel-inline-scripts/scripts/ColorSchemeSwitchThreeStates/README.md

 - **Two States:** Switching between light and dark theme (2 states)
 - **Three States:** Cycling between light, dark, and system theme (3 states)

-The three-state variant is useful when you want to give users the option to follow their operating system's color scheme preference, in addition to explicitly choosing light or dark mode.